 Where to get pantry food?

-Your local grocery store might be the most convenient store you can buy your healthy pantry foods from, but there are other shops that can be as easy and quick.
-Besides, these days do you really want to leave your house.
-Nope!
+Your local grocery store might be the most convenient place, but there are other shops that can be as easy and quick.
+Besides, these days the world’s food supply is not the best and we might have to find out other ways to get a fully stocked pantry.

-- Your garden, or live stock you raise- Harvesting and preserving food you grew or raised is a great way to stock up your pantry for the whole year.
+- Your garden, or livestock you raise- Harvesting and preserving food you grew or raised is a great way to stock up your pantry for the whole year.
+You can grow your own herbs and your own produce to the point where you don’t need to go to food stores.

 - Amazon- Getting baking goods and other pantry staples can be found here.
 Try the Amazon Pantry option, I always find good deals all there all the time!

-- Vitacost- Great healthy online store that provides healthy food options, I just love shopping on their site.
+- Vitacost is- Great healthy online store that provides healthy food options, I just love shopping on their site.

 - Thrive Market- Another great online food site